Lap Swim Etiquette: Everything You Need to Know

 This rule only applies to circle swimming.
 Make sure you turn at the center of the wall, especially when doing a flip turn!
 Doing this will help avoid head-on collisions and injuries.

 If you need to pass the swimmer in front of you, tap them on the foot to let them know.
-It’s proper etiquette to pass on the inside of the swim lane.
+It’s proper pool etiquette for lap swimmers to pass on the inside of the swim lane.

 If you feel someone tap on your foot, don’t stop swimming.
 Simply slow your stride and move closer to the outside of the lane (as much as possible).
 If your fellow swimmer gives you a tap just before the turn, yield to them at the wall.
 Move to the far side of the lane line (right side if you’re swimming counterclockwise and left side if you are going clockwise) and let them pass.